top of page

 source ~/.bashrc

-• Verify that JAVA_HOME is set by running the following command:
+• Verify that JAVA_HOME is set by running:

 echo $JAVA_HOME

-In conclusion, setting JAVA_HOME is an essential step in running Java applications on your machine.
-The process of setting JAVA_HOME is slightly different for different operating systems, but it is straightforward and can be done in a few simple steps.
-Remember to verify that JAVA_HOME is set correctly by running the appropriate command for your operating system.
+Setting up JAVA_HOME is a crucial step for running Java applications on your machine.
+Although the process varies slightly between operating systems, it’s straightforward and can be completed in just a few steps.
+Always remember to verify that JAVA_HOME is set correctly by running the appropriate command for your OS.

 Happy coding!